shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

 Checks whether a call is from strategist or governance.

-For functions that only known bening entities should call
+For functions that only known benign entities should call

 ### `_onlyAuthorizedActors()` (internal)

 Checks whether a call is from keeper or governance.

-For functions that only known bening entities should call
+For functions that only known benign entities should call

 ### `_onlyVault()` (internal)